smithy-lang/smithy/docs/source/1.0/spec/core/constraint-traits.rst

 Trait selector
     ``:test(collection, map, string, blob, member > :is(collection, map, string, blob))``

-    *Any list, map, string, or blob; or a member that targets one of these shapes* Value type
+    *Any list, set, map, string, or blob; or a member that targets one of these shapes* Value type
     ``structure``